You want smart political talk without the meltdowns?

 So let's go back to Judy Woodruff a couple of weeks ago, and let's listen to Susan Rice actually say that I have no knowledge of this at all whatsoever.

-Because it totally, kind of like a level Evelyn Farkas, she's trying to walk back what she said because she knows, look, let me explain this.
+Because it totally, kind of like Evelyn Farkas, she's trying to walk back what she said because she knows.

-If there is unmasking that takes place, in other words, if you unmask the names of citizens that were incidentally picked up in the course of surveillance of foreign targets like Russia, like China, like uh even an ally Israel or the Iranians, a staunch enemy.
+If there is unmasking that takes place, in other words, if you unmask the names of citizens that were incidentally picked up in the course of surveillance of foreign targets like Russia, like China, like even an ally Israel or the Iranians, a staunch enemy, well, for that request to actually happen, for that to happen, they end up having to specifically request the unmasking of the American citizen.

-Because you have to understand an American citizen has Fourth Amendment right, constitutional rights, First Amendment rights.
+Because you have to understand, an American citizen has Fourth Amendment right, constitutional rights, First Amendment rights.

 You have a right to make phone calls, give texts, and send emails, and you have a right to privacy.